Single Sign On (SSO)

 The proliferation of cloud applications in the modern working environment forces a confusing variety of credentials and logins on employees.
 This increases the risk of bad password hygiene and provides a barrier to entry for employees, preventing them from using services that could increase productivity.

 Sapphire offers best-of-breed Single Sign-On (SSO) solutions designed to improve user experience by federating user identity across the enterprise, providing a single point of access management across multiple applications and systems.
-This removes complexity, improves UX, and ensures cybersecurity becomes a positive force in any enterprise.
+This removes complexity, improves UX, and ensures cyber security becomes a positive force in any enterprise.

 Cloud App Credentials